Erb’s Palsy Birth Injury Attorney in Pittsburgh, PA

 Shoulder Dystocia Lawyer Represents Pennsylvania Medical Malpractice Victims

 If your child has suffered from a birth injury disorder known as Erb’s Palsy, you may be entitled to damages to help compensate you and your child for the potentially severe consequences of the disorder.

 Unfortunately, many Erb’s Palsy injuries could have been prevented had the healthcare professionals involved exercised reasonable care.
 Healthcare professionals are held to a high standard of care and must take certain precautions when performing birth procedures in order to prevent serious injury.
 If your child’s Erb’s Palsy was caused by medical negligence, then the circumstances of such negligence must be explored in order to maximize the prospect of securing fair compensation.

-Attorney Jason Matzus of Matzus Law has decades of experience litigating medical malpractice cases, which include Erb’s Palsy cases involving shoulder dystocia.
+Attorney Jason Matzus of Matzus Law LLC has decades of experience litigating medical malpractice cases, which include Erb’s Palsy cases involving shoulder dystocia.
 For a free consultation with a Pittsburgh personal injury attorney who has a long track record of success, contact our firm now at (412) 330-1006.

-For answers to Frequently Asked Questions about Erb’s Palsy and birth injuries in Pennsylvania, check out the Matzus Law medical malpractice FAQ page.
+For answers to Frequently Asked Questions about Erb’s Palsy and birth injuries in Pennsylvania, check out the Matzus Law LLC medical malpractice FAQ page.

 The Basics of Erb’s Palsy